pslisko/performa365docs/docs/general/product_updates.rst

    Users on waiting lists will be enrolled to schedule automatically if the seats become available.

 * GUI updates
-   Course activity tiles will contain icons and information whether the activity is required, optional, skipped or overdue.
+   Course activity tiles will contain icons and information if the activity is required, optional, skipped or overdue.

 Feature removed: